dwc/wordpress-plugin-http-authentication/readme.txt

 * Avoid some PHP notices due to saving options (William Schneider)
 * Fix for redirect loop on some multisite setups (#1497)
 * Add option to support additional $_SERVER variables in authentication (#1477)
+* Remove use of call-time pass by reference to avoid warnings on PHP 5.3 and newer

 = 4.4 =
 * Update CSS to correctly center login button on WordPress 3.3